strarsis/consul-fabio-example/README.md

 Usage
 -----
-Docker + docker-compose has to be installed.
+Docker + docker-compose have to be installed.

 Run consul, registrator, fabio:
 ````